-Passing Comprehensive Osteopathic Medical Licensing Examination Level 2 - Cognitive Evaluation (COMLEX Level 2-CE) is required for graduation (see Section 13.0: Requirements for Graduation).
-Before taking COMLEX Level 2-CE, a student must demonstrate a minimum score as determined by the Office of Academic Success on the timed Level 2 Comprehensive Osteopathic Medical Self-Assessment Examination (COMSAE).
+Passing Comprehensive Osteopathic Medical Licensing Examination Level 2 - Cognitive Evaluation (COMLEX Level 2-CE) is required for graduation.
+Before taking COMLEX Level 2-CE, a student must demonstrate a minimum score as determined by the Office of Academic Success on a timed and proctored school-administered Level 2 COMSAE.

 - 11.3.1 A student may have no more than three attempts at COMLEX Level 1 and three attempts at Level 2-CE.
 A student may have no more than five cumulative attempts across COMLEX Level 1 and Level 2-CE.
 A student who does not pass COMLEX Level 1 or Level 2-CE within the maximum number of attempts will be dismissed from OSU-COM.
 A student is not entitled to reach the maximum number of attempts before the ASC and/or the Dean or designee may take action, up to and including dismissal. - 11.3.2 Students who fail a COMLEX must meet with the ASC.
 This requirement applies to any failure of any COMLEX Level 1 or Level 2-CE.
 The ASC will then make a recommendation to the Dean or designee, who will determine what course of action to take.
-The recommendations that the ASC can make include, but are not limited to: - 11.3.2.1 The student engages in a structured study plan in coordination with the Office of Academic Success; - 11.3.2.2 The student takes a leave of absence from OSU-COM; - 11.3.2.3 The student attends an external board preparation course; and/or - 11.3.2.4 Dismissal. - 11.3.3 A student who has failed COMLEX Level 2 CE cannot retake COMLEX Level 2-CE until approved by the Office of Academic Success. - 11.3.4 A student who has not received a passing COMLEX Level 2-CE score by December 31 of the student's OMS-IV year may be dismissed from OSU-COM.
+The recommendations that the ASC can make include, but are not limited to: - 11.3.2.1 The student be placed on probation; - 11.3.2.2 The student engages in a structured study plan in coordination with the Office of Academic Success; - 11.3.2.3 The student takes a leave of absence from OSU-COM; - 11.3.2.4 The student enrolls in and completes an external board preparation course; and/or - 11.3.2.5 The student be dismissed. - 11.3.3 A student who has failed COMLEX Level 2-CE cannot retake COMLEX Level 2-CE until approved by the Office of Academic Success. - 11.3.4 A student who has not received a passing COMLEX Level 2-CE score by December 31 of the student's OMS-IV year may be dismissed from OSU-COM.
 Students not scheduled to graduate by May of the OMS-IV year may receive a different deadline as recommended by ASC in consultation with other parties it deems relevant.
 The Dean or designee may adopt or reject the ASC's recommendation.